On the number of terms in the COS method for European option pricing: Introduction

 This article is structured as follows: Section \ref{sec:Overview:-the-COS} gives an overview of the technical details of the COS method.
-Section \ref{sec:How-to-find} gives explicit formulas for the truncation range $L$ and the number of terms $N$.
+Section \ref{sec:How-to-find} gives explicit formulas for the truncation range and the number of terms.
 Section \ref{sec:Convergence-rate-of} analyzes the order of convergence of the COS method.
 In Sections \ref{sec:How-to-find} and \ref{sec:Convergence-rate-of}, we distinguish between models with semi-heavy tails and models with heavy tails.
-Section \ref{sec:Numerical-experiments} contains numerical experiments which confirm the theoretical results.
+Section \ref{sec:Greeks-by-the} discusses the numerical computation of the Greeks using the COS method.
+Section \ref{sec:Numerical-experiments} contains numerical experiments that confirm the theoretical results.
 Section \ref{sec:Conclusions} concludes.

-\section{Overview: the COS method for option pricing.}
+\section{Overview: the COS method for option pricing}